tsepanx/database-knowledge/linux/arch_installation.md

 ### Archlinux Installation
-It's not that hard, even for those, who've never worked with console, just be patient
+It's not that hard, even for those, who've never worked with command line, just be patient

 ##### Adjust time
 ```